ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 <!-- When provisioning a {{site.data.keyword.powerSys_notm}} to support SAP NetWeaver applications, select a version of the IBM-provided AIX operating system stock image.
 IBM i and operating system custom images are not supported for SAP workloads at this time.
 {: note} -->

+### Support for deploying a Red Hat OpenShift Cluster
+{: #support-redhat-openshift}

+When you are deploying a Red Hat OpenShift Cluster (bring your own Red Hat OpenShift and Linux subscription) on {{site.data.keyword.powerSys_notm}}, it is easy to use the IBM&trade; provided automation to create the entire cluster of servers and install Red Hat OpenShift rather than individually provisioning {{site.data.keyword.powerSys_notm}}.
+For instructions to deploy a Red Hat OpenShift Cluster on {{site.data.keyword.powerSys_notm}}, and including preparation of the required Operation System images for the cluster, see [Deploying Red Hat OpenShift Container Platform 4.x on IBM Power Systems Virtual Servers](https://developer.ibm.com/components/ibm-power/series/deploy-ocp-cloud-paks-power-virtual-server/){: new_window}{: external}.

 ## Hardware specifications
 {: #hardware-specifications}